Health Library

 We have a vast digital library of medical information, including wellness and psychiatry topics as well as general medical topics.
 For more information or to schedule an appointment, don’t hesitate to call us.

 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 Restrictive cardiomyopathy is a serious problem that makes your heart muscle stiff.
 When your heart muscle is stiff, it can't stretch to allow enough blood to enter its lower chambers, the ventricles.
-So blood that would normally enter the heart backs up in your circulatory system.
 Most of the time, this leads to heart failure.
 Heart failure doesn't mean that your heart stops pumping.
 It means that your heart can't pump enough blood to meet your body's needs.
-The cause of restrictive cardiomyopathy is sometimes never found.
-But there are a number of diseases or problems that can lead to it.
+The cause of restrictive cardiomyopathy is not always known.
+There are a number of problems that can lead to it.
 These include: You may not have any symptoms at first.
 Or you may have symptoms, such as feeling very tired or weak.
 If your heart gets weaker, you may develop heart failure.
 When this happens, you may have other symptoms.
 These include: Your doctor will ask questions about your symptoms and past health.
-He or she will want to know about recent illnesses and about heart disease in your family.
-Your doctor will listen to your heart and lungs and will check your legs for fluid buildup.
+The doctor will want to know about recent illnesses and about heart disease in your family.
+Your doctor will listen to your heart and lungs and will check your legs for swelling.
 You may also have other tests.
 These include: In some cases, a doctor may want to look at a small sample of heart tissue, called a biopsy, to make a definite diagnosis.
 Most of the time, treatment focuses on relieving symptoms, improving heart function, and helping you live longer.
 You may also have other treatment for the problem that is causing restrictive cardiomyopathy.
 For example, you may take medicines to get rid of too much iron in the heart muscle (hemochromatosis).
 If you have heart failure, you will probably take several medicines to slow the disease and help you feel better.
 Your doctor may suggest an implanted device such as an implantable cardioverter-defibrillator (ICD).
 An ICD can prevent life-threatening irregular heart rhythms.
-If your condition is very bad, a heart transplant may be an option.
+A heart transplant may be an option for some people.
 Self-care is an important part of your treatment.
-Self-care includes the things you can do every day to feel better, stay healthy, and avoid the hospital.
-This gives you the best chance of being helped by them.
-A heart-healthy lifestyle includes eating heart-healthy foods, staying at a healthy weight, and not smoking.
-If you think you may have a problem with alcohol or drug use, talk to your doctor.
-Get vaccinated against COVID-19, the flu, and pneumonia.
-Ask your doctor about how you can exercise safely.
-People who have restrictive cardiomyopathy need to avoid doing too much, because their hearts can't increase blood flow during exercise.
-Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+There are things you can do every day to feel better, stay healthy, and avoid the hospital.
+Current as of: October 7, 2024 Author: Ignite Healthwise, LLC Staff Current as of: October 7, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Restrictive Cardiomyopathy